Chipdelmal/Chipdelmal.github.io/_dataViz/2023-03-14-StatInkData.md

 # Facts and Future Work

 I'm currently working in some "Seasonal Summary Panels", where we'll be able to get a snapshot of what the community was playing the most!
-For example, in these panels we can see the matches counts spikes in "Turf War" when Splatfests took place, along with the Splash-o-Matic getting a lot of use throught all match modes, whereas other weapons (such as the Aerospray RG) getting some niche uses:

 <div class="swiper my-3 swiper-demo swiper-demo--0">
   <div class="swiper__wrapper">